 Getting to New York City

 New York is served by three major airports: John F. Kennedy International (JFK), LaGuardia (LGA), and Newark Liberty International (EWR) in New Jersey.
 JFK is the largest and handles most international flights.
-The AirTrain from JFK connects to the subway and the Long Island Rail Road, making it the cheapest option into Manhattan at around $10.
+The AirTrain from JFK connects to the subway and the Long Island Rail Road, making it the cheapest option into Manhattan ($8.75 AirTrain plus subway fare).
 From Newark, the Newark Airport Express bus or NJ Transit train are the best options.
 LaGuardia has no direct rail link — taxis, rideshares, and the new Q70 Select Bus Service are your choices.

 Getting Around the City

 New York’s subway is the backbone of the city — it runs 24 hours a day, 7 days a week, and reaches nearly every neighborhood worth visiting.
-The $34 7-day unlimited MetroCard is excellent value if you’re staying more than three or four days.
+A single ride costs $3.00, but the $34 weekly fare cap with OMNY contactless payment is a far better deal if you’re staying more than three or four days: once OMNY counts $34 in subway and local-bus rides within a calendar week on the same card or phone, every additional ride is free.
 Download the MTA app or use Google Maps for real-time train information.
 Taxis and rideshares (Uber, Lyft) are convenient for late nights or when you have lots of luggage, but traffic in Manhattan can be brutal.
-Walking is genuinely the best way to explore neighborhoods — the city’s grid system makes it hard to get seriously lost.
+If you’re tempted to drive into the core, factor in the $9 congestion toll for entering Manhattan below 60th Street, in effect since January 2025.
+Walking is genuinely the finest way to explore neighborhoods — the city’s grid system makes it hard to get seriously lost.

 Where to Stay

 Manhattan is the center of the action but also the most expensive place to stay.
 Midtown (around Times Square) is convenient but touristy and overpriced.
-Better alternatives for most visitors include the Lower East Side (great food and nightlife), Greenwich Village (charming and central), and the Upper West Side (quieter, near Central Park and the Museum of Natural History).
-Brooklyn neighborhoods like Williamsburg, DUMBO, and Park Slope offer great character at lower prices, with easy subway access to Manhattan.
+Better alternatives for most visitors include the Lower East Side (strong food and nightlife), Greenwich Village (charming and central), and the Upper West Side (quieter, near Central Park and the Museum of Natural History).
+Brooklyn neighborhoods like Williamsburg, DUMBO, and Park Slope offer plenty of character at lower prices, with easy subway access to Manhattan.

 Must-See Attractions